jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 - How to filter diagnostics for just errors for example?
 - look in to diagnostic signs, virtual text, etc. See https://smarttech101.com/nvim-lsp-diagnostics-keybindings-signs-virtual-texts/#severity_signs_in_nvim_lsp_diagnostics
 - ok, let's see how much lag there is when typing in iterm2.
 It seems about the same tbh?
 Maybe it's an autocomplete thing, can I debounce that somehow?
+- figure out why tsserver keeps running out of memory on our codebase

 ## null-ls